Ultimate Stellaris DLC Tier List [Machine Age Update]

-If you’re wondering which Stellaris DLC to buy, we made a Stellaris DLC Tier List to help you.
+If you’re wondering which Stellaris DLC to buy, there is a lot to choose from, depending on your taste.
 We know that the base game is very barebones without the DLCs, so if you want to cash out on a few of them, start with some in the S Tier and A Tier categories and work from there.
 A lot of these DLCs can be found at a discount online, and the older core ones can be found at a low price.
 The main idea is to find the best 5–10 DLCs for a decent price, and then add more as you wish.

 If you are new to Stellaris, we suggest you check out our Stellaris Gameplay guide for a good overall grasp of some of the main concepts of the game.
 When you get down to the basics, proceed to this list.
 So without further ado, here is our Stellaris DLC Tier List.